|

 West

-Shawnigan Lake Rd.
+Shawnigan Lake Road

 There is a road that goes around the west side of Shawnigan Lake

-called the West Shawnigan Lake Rd.
-You can find West Shawnigan Lake
+Lake Road.
+You can find West Shawnigan Lake Road by travelling north

-Rd. by traveling north of the community along Shawnigan Lake Road,
+of the community along Shawnigan Lake Road, then west on Renfrew

-then west on Renfrew Road or you can also go south on East Shawnigan
+Road or you can also go south on East Shawnigan Lake Road to where

-Lake Road to where it meets West Shawnigan Lake Road.
+it meets West Shawnigan Lake Road.

 West